-Although modified somewhat by the slant angle of its fringes, the volume hologram 3 of the illustrative embodi- 10 ments has filtering properties similar to standard reflectiontype volume holograms having fringes aligned parallel to the recording medium.
+Although modified somewhat by the slant angle of its fringes, the volume hologram 3 of the illustrative embodiments has filtering properties similar to standard reflection- 15 light, or no backing at all. type volume holograms having fringes aligned parallel to the recording medium.
 Consequently, the spectral wavelength of light rays diffracted from volume hologram 3 are within a narrow wavelength bandwidth along a portion of the electromagnetic spectrum.
-Samples of the slanted-fringe hologram shown in FIG. 2 were made using the 514.5 nm spectral line of an Argon laser, and due to processing and material properties, the emitted light was shifted and measured to have a center wavelength of 528 nanometers(nm) 20 interrupted by the ridges of finger 24 placed on the object and a full-width half maximum wavelength bandwidth of 11 nanometers.
-Thus, since the volume hologram used in the system of the illustrative embodiments of the present invention is a self-filtering device, illuminating light source 1 can be realized as a white light source, such as a tungsten 25 electronic image detector 27.
-In the illustrative embodiment halogen lamp.
-Alternatively, the light source can be realized by a more monochromatic source, such as an LED, or a laser matched to the emission wavelength of the hologram or tuned to a slightly different angle than the one used to construct the hologram (and thus match the Bragg condition 30 for the particular fringe slant of the hologram).
-Also, since the substrate edge of the light transmitting substrate is typically long and thin, thus requires an anamorphic beam shape for optimal light entry efficiency, the illuminating spherical and/or cylindrical lenses, to make more efficient use of the available light.
+Samples of the slanted-fringe 20 fractive grating prerecorded in reflection-type volume holohologram shown in FIG. 2 were made using the 514.5 nm spectral line of an Argon laser, and due to processing and material properties, the emitted light was shifted and measured to have a center wavelength of 528 nanometers(nm) and a full-width half maximum wavelength bandwidth of 11 25 nanometers.
+Thus, since the volume hologram used in the system of the illustrative embodiments of the present invention is a self-filtering device, illuminating light source 1 can be realized as a white light source, such as a tungsten halogen lamp.
+Alternatively, the light source can be realized 30 by a more monochromatic source, such as an LED, or a laser matched to the emission wavelength of the hologram or tuned to a slightly different angle than the one used to construct the hologram (and thus match the Bragg condition the substrate edge of the light transmitting substrate is typically long and thin, thus requires an anamorphic beam shape for optimal light entry efficiency, the illuminating beam may be reshaped with lenses, such as a combination of spherical and/or cylindrical lenses, to make more efficient 40 use of the available light.

 Preferably, light transmitting substrate 2 has an index of refraction which closely matches the index of refraction of volume hologram 3.
-The index of refraction of substrate 2 40 should typically be equal to or less than the index of refraction of volume hologram 3.
-When recording the slanted-fringe light diffractive grating within the volume hologram, the index matching criteria is particularly important to achieve high diffraction efficiency, and fringe con- 45 trast.
-These properties can be achieved by satisfying the following condition: the thinner the substrate, or the steeper the angle of travel of the light beam within the substrate, the closer the index of refraction of the substrate and the holographic recording material must match.
+The index of refraction of substrate 2 should be typically be equal to or less than the index of 45 refraction of volume hologram 3.
+When recording the slanted-fringe light diffractive grating within the volume hologram, the index matching criteria is particularly important to achieve high diffraction efficiency, and fringe confollowing condition: the thinner the substrate, or the steeper the angle of travel of the light beam within the substrate, the closer the index of refraction of the substrate and the holographic recording material must match.

-Referring now to FIGS. 3 and 4, the second and third illustrative embodiments of the image detection device of the present invention will be described.
-These devices of these illustrative embodiments are similar to the device of the first illustrative embodiment, expect for the geometry of 55 the light transmitting substrate and the manner in which illuminating light is coupled thereinto.
-While FIGS. 3 and 4 show two possible alternative substrate geometries, it is understood that those skilled in the art of optical design will readily derive other ways of injecting light into the substrate 60 so that it travels though the light transmitting substrate and strikes the affixed slanted light diffractive grating at an oblique angle, as shown in FIG. 2.
+Referring now to FIGS. 3 and 4, the second and third 55 illustrative embodiments of the image detection device of the present invention will be described.
+These devices of these illustrative embodiments are similar to the device of the first illustrative embodiment, expect for the geometry of the light transmitting substrate and the manner in which 60 illuminating light is coupled thereinto.
+While FIGS. 3 and 4 show two possible alternative substrate geometries, it is understood that those skilled in the art of optical design will readily derive other ways of injecting light into the substrate so that it travels though the light transmitting substrate and 65 system shown in FIG. 1.
+This embodiment of the present strikes the affixed slanted light diffractive grating at an oblique angle, as shown in FIG. 2.